Scimac/React-FE-Harbour/React_Redux/2-react-redux-intro-2/README.md

 #### Setting up Actions, Reducers, Store

-- Folder structure is maintained as **diffrent folder** for each action.
+- Folder structure is maintained as **different folder** for each action.

 - so for our example, in `cake` directory, -
   - [cakeTypes.js](./src/redux/cakes/cakeTypes.js) maintains the action types.